-- Raise awareness of all staff employed across West Dunbartonshire CHCP of carers' needs, the role carers play in supporting self care particularly in areas of Diabetes, COPD, Stroke, and Dementia. - Develop and support the current workforce in a multi disciplinary approach to targeted health care improvement - Increase our provision of self directed care - Continue to work with McMillan, Carers of West Dunbartonshire to deliver training and education for patients and carers with long term conditions.
+Diabetes, COPD, Stroke, and Dementia.
+We will continue to support the current workforce in a multi disciplinary approach to targeted health care improvement and Increase our provision of self directed care.
+We will also continue to work with McMillan, Carers of West Dunbartonshire to deliver training and education for patients and carers with long term conditions.
+These enablers have been adopted as mainstream service delivery and no additional Change Fund budget is required in 2014-15.